 “Acting Adjutant General of the Army”

-It appears George was in relatively good condition, because he left the Philippines for the United States in September 1945 on the U.S.S.
+It appears George was in relatively good condition because he left the Philippines for the United States in September 1945 on the U.S.S.
 Admiral Hughes.
 The ship stopped in Hawaii before sailing for Seattle, Washington, arriving there on October 9th.
 He was taken to Madigan General Hospital at Ft.
 Lewis, Washington, for further medical treatment.
 While a patient there, he was promoted to corporal.
-He later was transferred to hospital closer to his home.
+He also learned that his mother had passed away on October 9, 1944.
+He later was transferred to a hospital closer to his home.

 At this time, nothing is known about his life after the war.
 It is known that he passed away on January 27, 1975, and was buried at Oak Hill Memorial Park in Pittsburg, Oklahoma.